awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 SELECT proname FROM pg_proc WHERE prosrc LIKE '%invoke_endpoint%';
 ```

-### Using Query Plan Management to Monitor ML Functions<a name="postgresql-ml-monitoring-query-plan"></a>
+### Using query plan management to monitor ML functions<a name="postgresql-ml-monitoring-query-plan"></a>

 If you captured plans using the `apg_plan_mgmt` extension of query plan management, you can then search through all the statements in your workload that refer to these function names\.
 In your search, you can check `plan_outline` to see if batch\-mode execution was used\.
 You can also list statement statistics such as execution time and plan cost\.
 Plans that use batch\-mode function scans contain a `FuncScan` operator in the plan outline\.
 Functions that aren't run as a join don't contain a `FuncScan` operator\.

-For more about query plan management, see [Managing Query Execution Plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)\.
+For more about query plan management, see [Managing query execution plans for Aurora PostgreSQL](AuroraPostgreSQL.Optimize.md)\.

 To find calls to the `aws_sagemaker.invoke_endpoint` function that don't use batch mode, use the following statement\.